almasmuhammad/gamestopdemo/LU.Web.Core/docs/contents/articles/002-installation-guidelines/index.md

 ## Running local copy

-To run a local copy in development mode, execute:
+To run a local copy in development mode, execute

 ```bash
 npm start